Smart Crash Reports

 iCal - Have a Party

 This tip looks at iCal's 'Invite a Guest' feature.
-You can invite people to an iCal event, via email, and they can add the event to their own iCal calendar and send you a yes/no response.
+You can invite people to an iCal event, via mass mailing software, and they can add the event to their own iCal calendar and send you a yes/no response.
 Further, when they respond, iCal will automatically keep track of the responses and show you who has responded and who accepted and refused the invitation.

 For this to work you must: